dartmouth-dltg/aspace_reparative_descriptions/ReadMe.md

 ## Configuration

-This plugin accepts two configuration options which control the visibility of Reparative Description Changes as facets in the staff application and allow for a user selectable ead tag for the informtion.
+This plugin accepts three configuration options which control the visibility of Reparative Description Changes as facets in the staff application, allow for a user selectable ead tag for the information, and set your Library's MARC organization code.

 Set either `staff_faceting` to `true` to enable the facet.